 (Printable version, go to full version)

-In this experience, we will learn how to classify the stars according to the light that we receive from them, and in particular according to their color.
+In this Experience, students learn how to classify stars according to the light detected from them, in particular, their colour.

-As it can be seen in the image below from the Hubble satellite, there is a great variety of galaxies shape (spiral, lenticular, elliptical) and size (large, medium and dwarf).
-Our galaxy, the Milky Way, is a very normal spiral galaxy with a diameter of 100.000 light-years (1 light-year = 9,46 × 1012 km) and with 200.000 to 400.000 million of stars.
-The closest galaxy to ours is Andromeda galaxy, at 2.5 million light-years.
+The image below was taken by the Hubble Space Telescope and shows that galaxies come in a wide variety of shapes (spiral, lenticular, elliptical), and sizes (large, medium and dwarf).
+Our galaxy, the Milky Way, is a very normal spiral galaxy with a diameter of 100 000 light-years (1 light-year = 9.46 × 1012 km) and contains 200 000 to 400 000 million stars.
+The closest galaxy to ours is the Andromeda galaxy, which is 2.5 million light-years away.

-In the spiral galaxies, such as the Milky Way, the stars are mainly hosted in their spiral arms.
-We are located quite far from the center of our Galaxy within a cloud that is called "The Local Bubble", which is approximately 60 light-years across.
-If the following image this was our galaxy our Sun will be located were the arrow indicates.
+In spiral galaxies, such as the Milky Way, stars are mainly located in the spiral arms.
+We are located quite far from the centre of our Galaxy within a cloud that is called "The Local Bubble", which is approximately 60 light-years across.
+If the following image was our galaxy, our Sun would be located were the arrow indicates.

-The Sun, so important for us as the source of our life, is a very standard star compared to others in the Galaxy (the Milky Way) and other galaxies.
+The Sun, that is vital for life on Earth, is a very standard star, compared to other stars in the Milky Way and in other galaxies.

-From a visual point of view, we can know some of the properties of a star by their colors and by their chemical composition (spectra).
+From a visual point of view, we can find out some of the properties of a star from its colour and from its chemical composition (using spectra).

-For example, cold stars are redder.
-This could be because they are older or because they do not have much mass.
-Massive and younger stars are bluer.
+For example, cooler stars are more red in colour.
+This could be because they are older or because they have a low mass.
+Massive, younger stars are more blue.

-When we look at the stars from the Earth, we see them moving across the sky.
-If we took a picture of the sky at night, exposing during the whole night, we would be able to see a picture such as the one below.
-As you can see all the stars always move in the same way ( to the center of the circle).
-In the Earth's northern hemisphere, this reference point is the Polar star.
+When we look at the stars from the Earth, they appear to be moving across the sky.
+If we took a picture of the sky for an entire night, we would be able to see a picture such as the one below.
+As you can see all the stars appear to move in the same way (around the centre of a circle).
+In the Earth's northern hemisphere, this centre, or reference point, is the Pole star (Polaris).